Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 16. Using a multichannel pipette, carefully transfer 50 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

 17. Pool each drug resistance gene (purified PCR amplicon) for each sample in equal volumes until the volume reaches at least 30ul.
-For example, if you pool 5ul of each amplicon (cytob, k13, md1, dhfr, dhps, crt, pfs47, and cpmp), you will have 40ul of pooled, purified amplicon product ready to complete the tagmentation step.
+For example, if you pool 5 ul of each amplicon (cytob, k13, md1, dhfr, dhps, crt, pfs47, and cpmp), you will have 40 ul of pooled, purified amplicon product ready to complete the tagmentation step.